Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

 It maps validator families through a registry.
 It defines a policy for classifying result changes.
 It defines a policy for artifact hash traceability.
+It records a first source-output artifact hash manifest.
+It provides Python helpers for artifact manifest validation.
-It is becoming installable, testable, schema-aware, hash-aware, maintainable, and extensible.
+It is becoming installable, testable, schema-aware, hash-aware, manifest-aware, maintainable, and extensible.
 ```

 Incorrect interpretation: